-Nancy Novak, BS, RN, MN Contact Christine Brubaker 253.566.5358 cbrubaker@tacomacc.edu
+Nancy Novak, BS, RN, MN For program and admission inquiries, contact Rhonda Ashpole 253.566.5218 rashpole@tacomacc.edu

-TCC's Associate Degree Nursing program prepares students for employment as a Registered Nurse.
+TCC's Associate Degree in Nursing program prepares students for employment as a Registered Nurse.
 The program's structure is progressive, leading to an Associate in Applied Sciences degree and graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for Registered Nursing.